 SASP is the first federal funding stream solely dedicated to provide intervention, advocacy, accompaniment, support services, and related assistance for adult, youth, and child victims of sexual assault, family and household members of victims, and those collaterally affected by the sexual assault.
 Wisconsin DOJ’s VAWA Advisory Committee advises the agency on allocation of funds.

-State criminal justice grants
+State criminal justice grant program

 Treatment Alternatives and Diversion (TAD)